Nassim-Saboundji/ComicRepository/README.md

 First you should `cd` into the repo and run the command `npm install` to install all the required dependencies.

+Create a new folder at the root of the project called `uploads`.

 Now you must have postgreSQL installed on your machine (A quick google search will teach you how, the installation is different depending on your OS).
 `cd` into the database folder inside the src folder.
 Once you're there do `sudo -u postgres psql` then create a database named comicrepo with `create database comicrepo;`.
 Now connect yourself to that database with the command `\c comicrepo`.
 Then use the command `\i databaseDefinitions.sql` to load the tables relevant to the web app.
 That's it!
 Exit postgres with the `exit` command.